predixdesignsystem/px-rangepicker/README.md

 ## Overview

-Px-rangepicker is a Predix UI component that allows users to choose a start date-time and an end date-time.
-A graphical calendar UI with two calendars is presented, as well as a time range selector below the calendars.
-A column of preset date-time ranges is available on the right hand side of the selection modal enabling the choice between configurable presets.
+`Px-rangepicker` is a Predix UI component which provides an interface (using `px-datetime-range-panel`) for selecting two date/time values to create a date/time range.

 ## Usage